 Asia and the Pacific is the most hazard-prone region on earth.
 Populations at large are exposed to disaster risk, and persons with disabilities are disproportionately exposed to the impacts of disasters.
 Available evidence indicates that persons with disabilities are between two and four times more likely to be killed during disasters than others.

 ESCAP is currently developing an e-learning course to enhance knowledge, skills and awareness on disability-inclusive disaster risk reduction for disaster risk reduction managers in the region.
-The course is expected to be available in April 2017.

 The Disability at a Glance series, which started in 2006, serves as a companion for policymakers, statisticians and representatives of organizations of, and for, persons with disabilities in Asia and the Pacific.
 These publications (2012, 2015) aim to provide a regional overview of disability policies and practices, as well as relevant country data and information on persons with disabilities.
-Thus far, five publications were made available providing an overview of disability statistics, disability policies, and key employment issues faced by persons with disabilities.
+Thus far, five publications have been made available providing an overview of disability statistics, disability policies, and key employment issues faced by persons with disabilities.